Multi-local Collaborative AutoEncoder: Reults and Discussion

 \subsubsection{The Friedman Aligned Ranks Test Statistic}

-Table VI shows the ranks (in the parentheses) and average ranks of K-means and SC algorithms based on Autoencoder, DeepFS, CDL and our UCRDNet.
-The average rank of SC algorithm based on our UCRDNet is 13.3333, it is the least value of all algorithms based on the contrastive deep networks.
-The average rank of K-means algorithm based on the proposed UCRDNet is 19.9167, it the second smallest value in Table VI.
-For K-means algorithm based on Autoencoder, DeepFS and CDL, the average ranks are 73.4167, 60.7500 and 59.9167, respectively.
-For SC algorithm based on Autoencoder, DeepFS and CDL, the average ranks are 88.0000, 41.5833 and 31.0833, respectively.
-Clearly, our UCRDNet shows better performance than other contrastive deep networks.
-By means of the Friedman Aligned test statistic, \emph{T=68.262} is the chi-square distribution with 7 degrees of freedom.
-The \emph{p}-value is $3.314e-12$ which is computed by $\chi^2(7)$ distribution for one tailed test.
+Table 3 shows the ranks (in the parentheses) and average ranks of all contrastive algorithms.
+The smaller rank means the better performance of the algorithm on the corresponding dataset.
+The average ranks of MC-AE+SC and MC-AE+KM algorithms based on our MC-AE are 15.7 and 16.8, respectively.
+However, the average ranks of DAE+KM, Deep-FS+KM, fGraphDBN+KM, CDL+KM and VGAE+KM are 95.2, 74.9, 71.45, 77.25 and 76.7, respectively.
+And the ranks of DAE+SC, Deep-FS+SC, fGraphDBN+SC, CDL+SC and VGAE+SC are 110.9, 53.9, 65.9, 37.8 and 29.5, respectively.
+Clearly, MC-AE+SC and MC-AE+KM algorithms show the best performance in the corresponding comparative grouping.
+By means of the Friedman Aligned test statistic, \emph{T}=7.7217 is the chi-square distribution with 11 degrees of freedom.
+The \emph{p}-value is $0.00000457$ which is computed by $\chi^2(11)$ distribution for one tailed test and the two-tailed probability is 0.00000913.
 Then, the null hypothesis is rejected at a high level significance.
-The \emph{p}-values are far less than 0.05, so the experimental results of algorithms are significantly different.\\
+The \emph{p}-values are far less than 0.05, so the experimental results of algorithms are different.\\